MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase7.md

 By successfully completing the prior stages of the SDK integration your app can now enforce the majority of app protection policy settings, such as file encryption, copy/paste restrictions, screenshot blocking, and data transfer restrictions.

 However, there are some settings that require app-specific code to enforce properly; these are called app participation features.
-Typically, the SDK does not have enough context about your application's code or the end user scenario to automatically enforce these settings, and thus relies on developers to call the SDK APIs appropriately.
+Typically, the SDK doesn't have enough context about your application's code or the end user scenario to automatically enforce these settings, and thus relies on developers to call the SDK APIs appropriately.

-App participation features are not necessarily optional.
+App participation features aren't necessarily optional.
 Depending on your app's existing features, these features may be required.
 See [Key Decisions for SDK integration] for details.

 Previous stages of this guide have already described several app participation features:
-* Multi-identity as covered in [Stage 5: Multi-Identity].
+- Multi-identity as covered in [Stage 5: Multi-Identity].
-* App configuration as covered in [Stage 6: App Configuration].
+- App configuration as covered in [Stage 6: App Configuration].

 The rest of this guide describes the remaining set of app participation features:
-* Enforce policy restricting saving files to / opening files from local or cloud storage.
+- Enforce policy restricting saving files to / opening files from local or cloud storage.
-* Enforce policy restricting content in notifications.
+- Enforce policy restricting content in notifications.
-* Enforce policy protecting backup data.
+- Enforce policy protecting backup data.
-* Enforce policy restricting screen capture (if your app has custom screen capture code).
+- Enforce policy restricting screen capture (if your app has custom screen capture code).
-* Support App Protection CA.
+- Support App Protection CA.
-* Register for notifications from the SDK.
+- Register for notifications from the SDK.
-* Apply custom application theming.
+- Apply custom application theming.

 ## App Participation Feature basics